Polar actions on complex hyperbolic spaces: Preliminaries

 The \emph{K\"ahler angle} of a nonzero vector $v\in V$ with respect to $V$ is defined to be the angle between $Jv$ and $V$ or, equivalently, the value $\varphi\in[0,\pi/2]$ such that $\langle \pi_V Jv, \pi_V Jv\rangle=\cos^2(\varphi)\langle v, v\rangle$.
 We say that $V$ has \emph{constant K\"ahler angle} $\varphi$ if the K\"ahler angle of every nonzero vector $v\in V$ with respect to $V$ is $\varphi$.
 In particular, $V$ is a \emph{complex subspace} if and only if it has constant K\"{a}hler angle~$0$; it is a \emph{totally real subspace} if and only if it has constant K\"{a}hler angle~$\pi/2$.

 \begin{remark} If $\{e_1,\dots,e_n\}$ and $\{f_1,\dots,f_n\}$ both are $\C$-orthonormal bases of~$\C^n$, then the real subspace~$V_\varphi$ of $\C^{2n}=\C^n\oplus\C^n$ generated by

 has constant K\"ahler angle $\varphi\in[0,\pi/2)$.
-Conversely, any subspace of constant K\"ahler angle~$\varphi\in[0,\pi/2)$ and dimension~$2n$ of~$\C^{2n}$ can be constructed in this way, see~\cite{BB01}.
+Conversely, any subspace of constant K\"ahler angle~$\varphi\in[0,\pi/2)$ and dimension~$2n$ of~$\C^{2n}$ can be constructed in this way up to a transformation in $U(2n)$, see~\cite{BB01}.
 In particular, it follows that two real subspaces of $\C^{n}$ with the same dimension and the same constant K\"{a}hler angle are congruent by an element of $U(n)$. \end{remark}

 For general real subspaces of a complex vector space, we have the following structure result.